IBM/aspera-cli/docs/README.md

 That is simple, but there are limitations:

-- Everything happens in the container
+- Everything happens in the container.
-- Any generated file in the container will be lost on container (shell) exit.
+- Any file generated in the container, including configuration files and downloaded files, is lost when the container (shell) exits.
-  Including configuration files and downloaded files.
-- No possibility to upload files located on the host system
+- Files located on the host system cannot be uploaded.

 #### Container: Details